- Torrenting without a VPN or with a poor quality VPN can lead to problems, exposing your IP address and potentially resulting in legal trouble.

 - Port forwarding for better seeding is important to you

-BEST VPN FOR TORRENTING:NordVPN is our first choice for torrenting & P2P.
+BEST VPN FOR TORRENTING:NordVPN is my first choice for torrenting & P2P.
 It provides extremely fast and consistent downloads, with a strong privacy focus and a ten-connection limit.
 Includes a 30-day money-back guarantee so you can try it risk-free.

 2. Surfshark